banilo/inf_vs_pred_2020/README.md

 Prediction and inference diverge in biomedicine:
 Simulations and real-world data

-Danilo Bzdok, Denis A. Engemann, Olivier Grisel, Gaël Varoquaux, Bertrand Thirion
+Danilo Bzdok, Denis A. Engemann, Bertrand Thirion

 ## Online interactive exploration of analysis and supplementary materials